 When an allegation pertains a named individual, the person concerned will be informed of the allegation as part of the investigation and/or before any conclusion is reached.
 The point at which it is appropriate for the individual to be informed will depend on the nature of the case.

-After the initial contact with the individual raising the concern, the investigator will begin an investigation and gather all relevant information.
-The investigator will then report to the CGI Global designated officers who will take any necessary action.
+After the initial contact with the individual raising the concern, the Investigation Officer will begin an investigation and gather all relevant information.
+The investigator will then report to the Investigation Group officers who will take any necessary action.
 These actions may include disciplinary action potentially resulting in termination of post if the allegations are made against a worker.
 For other stakeholders, appropriate actions will be taken in accordance with the nature of their relationship with CGI Global.
 Cases of suspected corruption or criminal activity will be reported to the relevant authorities and once this is done, CGI Global will not be able to take further action on the matter.
-Any investigation carried out by CGI Global should take account of the applicable whistleblowing legislation in the jurisdiction from which the complaint originates.
+Any investigation carried out by Investigation Group should take account of the applicable whistleblowing legislation in the jurisdiction from which the complaint originates.

-Once the investigation is complete, the outcome will be communicated to the designated officers.
-Soon after, the outcome will be communicated to the individual who raised the concern.
+The outcome of the investigation will be communicated by the Investigation Group to the individual who raised the concern and simultaneously to the individuals subject to the complaint.
 If no action is to be taken, the investigator will explain the reasons.
 However, due to legal constrains, it might not be possible for the investigator to provide details of the action taken and provide a copy of the investigator’s report.

 Anonymous reporting

-CGI prefers that individuals identify themselves when raising concerns, as named disclosures generally carry more weight and allow for more effective follow-up.
+CGI Global prefers that individuals identify themselves when raising concerns, as named disclosures generally carry more weight and allow for more effective follow-up.
 However, it is recognised that some individuals may not feel comfortable doing so.
-In such cases, anonymous reports may still be submitted and will be considered at CGI’s discretion, taking into account the seriousness of the issue, the credibility of the concern, any supporting evidence provided, and the likelihood of verifying the allegation through alternative sources.
+In such cases, anonymous reports may still be submitted and will be considered at CGI Global’s discretion, taking into account the seriousness of the issue, the credibility of the concern, any supporting evidence provided, and the likelihood of verifying the allegation through alternative sources.

 False allegations